-Each time I attend a networking meeting, seminar or any business-related event, inevitably I will meet different types of coaches.
+Each time I attend a networking meeting, seminar or any business-related event, inevitably I will meet different coaches.

 They range from business coaches, health and fitness coaches, life coaches, relationship coaches or wellness coaches.
 And it’s no surprise!
 Coaching is a billion-dollar industry and growing!